MCLeitao/Ship/README.md

-# :ship: SHIP: Safe Harbor Identification Program
+# :anchor: SHIP: Safe Harbor Identification Program
-_Software for the identification of Genomic Safe Harbors (GSHs) in eukaryotic organisms_
+_Software for the identification of Genomic Safe Harbors (GSHs) in eukaryotic organisms_<br/>

 ## Description

 A Software with a graphical user interface written in Python 3.9 using standard libraries, which implies a simplified installation process and a possibility of being used on multiple platforms, such as Linux and Windows.

 The input consists of (1) the genome annotation file of the target organism, in the GFF3 format (Generic Feature Format); and (2) the Features and [Track](https://genome.ucsc.edu/goldenPath/help/hgTracksHelp.html) files in JSON format.

 For the identification of GSHs based on biological premises, a series of annotation attributes were selected to direct a search for regions with a minimum size and devoid of genes, but also that do not harbor regulatory elements, such as binding sites for transcription factors, DNA hypermethylation and state of chromatin and histone alterations, which are evaluated using information collected in external databases through the [Entrez Programming Utilities](https://www.ncbi.nlm.nih.gov/books/NBK25501/) (E-utilities) Application Programming Interface (API) National Center for Biotechnology Information (NCBI), [Ensembl REST API](https://rest.ensembl.org/) and the [UCSC Genome Browser](https://genome.ucsc.edu/).